 Marking Scheme for SSC CGL Tier II

-In SSC CGL Tier II exam candidates will get 2 marks for each correct answer in Paper 1, 3 and 4.
+For correct response: In SSC CGL Tier II exam candidates will get 2 marks for each correct answer in Paper 1, 3 and 4.
 And, candidates will secure 1 mark for each correct answer in paper 2 of SSC CGL Tier 2 exam.

 0.50 marks will be deducted for incorrect answers in Paper 1, 3 and 4 while 0.25 marks will be deducted for every wrong attempt in Paper 2.

-Tier III exam of SSC CGL is a descriptive test which assess a candidate's writing ability.
+Tier III exam of SSC CGL is a descriptive test which assesses a candidate's writing ability.
 This test is conducted in pen and paper mode for 60 minutes.
 SSC CGL Tier III carries 100 marks.
 Candidates can opt to take the exam either in English or Hindi.
 The exam pattern of SSC CGL 2018 Tier III is given below.

 SSC CGL Exam Pattern - Tier III